bwks/sherpa-docs/docs/nodes/arista/arista-veos.md

     An account is required, which can be created without any support contract.

+Look for the 64 bit `vEOS Lab` image.
 Both a Virtual Machine `QCOW2` image and a Boot Loader `ISO` are required.

 ### VM Image